Funny Games (1997 film)

 Funny Games is a 1997 Austrian satirical psychological thriller film written and directed by Michael Haneke, and starring Susanne Lothar, Ulrich Mühe, and Arno Frisch.
 The plot involves two young men who hold a family hostage in their vacation home and torture them with sadistic games.

 The film was entered into the 1997 Cannes Film Festival, where it generated controversy among both critics and audiences for its depiction of graphic violence and torture.

 A shot-for-shot remake, filmed and set in the United States, was released in 2007, also directed by Haneke, this time with an English-speaking cast and a mostly American crew.

 Plot

-George Schober, his wife Anna, their son Georgie, and their dog Rolfi arrive at their lakefront holiday home in Austria.
-On the drive over, they spot their next-door neighbors Fred and Eva Berlinger accompanied by two young Viennese men whom they do not recognize.
-The Schobers notice the strange behavior displayed by the Berlingers and the apparent absence of their daughter Sissi.
+Georg Schober, his wife Anna, their son Georgie, and their dog Rolfi arrive at their lakefront holiday home in Austria.
+On the drive over, they spot their next-door neighbors Fred and Eva accompanied by two young Viennese men whom they do not recognize.
+Upon arrival, they notice their daughter Sissi is absent.
 Fred visits minutes later with one of the men, whom he introduces as Paul, the son of a friend.

-Shortly after the family settles in, and while George is still setting up the boat, the other young unidentified man comes to Anna's kitchen to borrow eggs on Eva's behalf.
-This man, later named as Peter, gradually overstays his welcome by breaking successive batches of eggs and knocking the family's phone into the kitchen sink water, all seemingly done by accident.
+While Georg sets up the boat, the other young man Peter comes to Anna's kitchen to borrow eggs on Eva's behalf, only to drop them and knock the family's phone into the sink, seemingly done by accident.

-Paul arrives shortly thereafter and decides to try one of George's golf clubs, taking Anna's permission for granted.
-While Paul is outside with the club, George hears Rolfi's constant barking suddenly come to a whining halt.
-When it is clear that Peter and Paul are insidiously imposing themselves on Anna's courtesy, she demands that the men leave.
-George arrives and tries to eject them from the premises as well.
-Peter then breaks George's leg with the latter's golf club.
-Paul reveals he has killed Rolfi, and taunts Anna with a cruel searching game (during which he turns around and winks at the camera) until she finds the dog's corpse.
-It soon becomes evident that the two men have taken the family hostage.

-Neighbors Gerda and Robert arrive at the family's dock on a boat.
-Paul escorts Anna to greet them.
-Anna finds herself forced to introduce Paul as a family friend and to provide false excuses for George's absence, but she also tells Gerda that they may come over after dinner.